 This article was originally published in 2015 and has been updated to include the actor’s latest comedic works, including this weekend’s The War With Grandpa.

-Robert De Niro famously will appear in just about anything you’ll pay him to — especially these days — and nowhere is this clearer than in his comedies.
+Robert De Niro famously will appear in just about anything you’ll pay him to, and nowhere is this clearer than in his comedies.
 De Niro ostensibly gets comedic mileage from “sending up” his cinematic persona, but the problem is that he keeps doing it over and over.
-He has made, to our count, 20 comedies, and almost all of them hark back to earlier, far more well-thought-out roles.
+He has made more than 20 comedies, and almost all of them hark back to earlier, far more well-thought-out roles.
 After a while, you’re not doing a self-aware parody; you’re just doing a lazy riff that wrings whatever little comedy there is out of an audience’s existing preconceptions.

-De Niro is certainly capable of being funny: As he reminds us with this weekend’s The Intern, he’s not just a great actor who sometimes does funny movies, but actually a master of crack comedic timing who’s awfully good at the well paced double-take or delicious slow-burn.
+De Niro is certainly capable of being funny: He’s not just a great actor who sometimes does funny movies, but actually a master of crack comedic timing who’s awfully good at the well paced double-take or delicious slow-burn.
 It’s just that his comedies so rarely ask very much of him.
 He’s usually just there to mug, or to “be De Niro.”

 Still, there are some gems in there if you know where to find them.
 Thus, a definitive, sometimes-depressing ranking of De Niro’s comedic roles.
 A note on methodology: We didn’t include Silver Linings Playbook and Jackie Brown, two movies that aren’t considered comedies even though they obviously have big laughs.
 We understand if you feel differently; we were a bit torn on it ourselves.